OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-ADC-Expansion.md

 #### Reading All channels

-// reading all channels at once:
+In order to read all channels at once use the following:

 ```
 adc-exp [-s <switch value>] all